dsk003/HarhsalFileUpload/DEPLOY.md

 6. **Click**: "Create Web Service"

-7. **Wait 3-5 minutes** for build
+7. **Wait 3-5 minutes** for build to complete

-8. **Done!** Visit your Render URL to see the upload interface!
+8. **✅ Done!** Visit your Render URL to see the upload interface!

 ---

-## What Changed?
+## What This Does:

-✅ **ONE service instead of two**
-✅ **Backend serves the React frontend**
-✅ **ONE URL for everything**
-✅ **Much simpler!**
+1. **`npm install`** - Installs backend dependencies
+2. **`npm run build`** - Installs frontend dependencies AND builds React app
+3. **`npm start`** - Starts the Express server which serves both API and UI

 ---

-## How It Works:

-- Your Express server now serves the built React files
-- API endpoints: `/api/upload`, `/api/health`
-- Frontend UI: `/` (root and all other routes)
-- Everything on the same domain, no CORS issues!
+## If You're Updating:

+If you already have a Web Service running:

+1. Go to your service → **Settings**
+2. Change **Build Command** to: `npm install && npm run build`
+3. Click **"Save Changes"**
+4. Click **"Manual Deploy"** → **"Deploy latest commit"**
+5. Wait for deployment to finish

 ---

-## If You Get Errors:

-### "Build failed"
-- Check that environment variables are set
-- Make sure build script has execute permissions

-### "Cannot find module"
-- Render will install all dependencies automatically
-- Just wait for the build to complete
+## Troubleshooting:

 ### Still seeing JSON instead of UI?
-- Wait a few minutes for Render to finish building
-- Check the "Logs" tab in Render dashboard
+- Check the "Logs" tab in Render
+- Look for "✅ Serving frontend from:" message
+- If you see "⚠️ Frontend dist folder not found", the build didn't complete
+- Try redeploying with the correct build command

+### Build fails?
-- Make sure the build completed successfully
+- Make sure environment variables are set
+- Check that both backend and frontend package.json files exist in your repo

+### Takes too long?
+- First build takes 3-5 minutes (frontend needs to compile)
+- Subsequent deploys are faster

 ---

 ## That's It!

-No more confusion about Root Directory or Static Sites.
-Just ONE Web Service! 🎉
+**One service, one URL, one deployment!** 🎉